HarperDB/documentation/docs/harperdb-studio/query-instance-data.md

 #### Refresh Results Set

-Click the refresh icon (Refresh Icon) at the top right of the results set table.
+Click the refresh icon at the top right of the results set table.

 #### Automatically Refresh Results Set

-Toggle the auto switch (Auto Toggle Switch) at the top right of the results set table.
+Toggle the auto switch at the top right of the results set table.
 The results set will now automatically refresh every 15 seconds.
 Filters and pages will remain set for refreshed data.

 ## Query History